dyindude/vagrant-lab/README.md

 # vagrant-lab
 This repository is to be used as a guide for helping you install a few tools to aid in learning a variety of Linux/IT skills.
 I will be using a machine configured like this as the basis for the labs I create for learning material.

-# setting up the environment
+# Setting up the environment
 In order to run any lab, you will need at a bare minimum the following two pieces of software:
 - [Virtualbox](https://www.virtualbox.org/)
 - [Vagrant](https://www.vagrantup.com/)